NativeScript/NativeScript-NEXT-Workshop/labs/Lab-2/readme.md

 * context: the object that we want to pass along to the next page.
 * animated: show the native page transitions.

+See the following example:

 	var navigationEntry = {
 		moduleName: “details-page”,
 		context: { info: “something you want to pass to your page” },
 		animated: false
 	};

-From there we just need to call navigate.
+With that in place, we just need to call navigate passing our navigation entry to it.

 	top.navigate(navigationEntry);

-The completed ‘SplashScreen.js’ should look similar to the following.
-Below we’ve used some shorthand syntax to add a little sugar into today’s lab:
+Now the completed ‘SplashScreen.js’ should look similar to what you see listed below.
+Here we've used some shorthand syntax to add a little sugar into today’s lab:

 	// load the frame module
 	var frameModule = require(“ui/frame”);

 	// expose our load function to the page’s loaded event exports.load = function(args) {
 		// Fake some work